six0four/ceng317/2020projects/11.Sigfox/README.md

      1. Name:
      2. Date:
      3. Section:
-     4. Sensor/Effector choice: Sigfox
+     4. Effector choice: Sigfox
 2. I will make USB serial device, that will send output to a network, via [Seeed Studio assembly](https://www.seeedstudio.com/fusion_pcb.html).
 This can be connected via a USB cable to a PC and PuTTY can be used for debugging.
-They can then also be connected to a Pi via USB but not necessarily this term.
+It can then also be connected to a Pi via USB but not necessarily this term.
 3. Preliminary Bill of Materials
     1. Source: [WSSFM10R2](http://support.seongji.co.kr/)
     2. MPN: